Which type of accounting is primarily concerned with recording an... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with recording and managing the financial transactions of banks and other financial institutions?
+Which type of accounting is primarily concerned with recording and reporting a company's investments, such as stocks, bonds, and other financial assets?

 A